Weeds and Weeding 2 - General Weeding

 Top tip no.2 - Get a decent hoe, use it often and also sharpen it every now and then.
 A traditional pattern Dutch hoe is the best in my opinion.
 There is an almost endless succession of "easy weeder" type products that are supposed to make weeding so much easier that it's a positive joy.
 Like ironing, weeding will never be a positive joy and the latest gadget is not going to change that.
 Hold the hoe so that the flat of the blade is close to horizontal and slide it back and forth on or just under the surface of the soil.

-I always prefer to use the larger tool in the garden, so a full length hoe instead of a small hand-tool, a spade instead of a trowel.
+It's often better to use the larger tool in the garden, so a full length hoe instead of a small hand-tool, a spade instead of a trowel.
 There are two reasons for this, first that people tend to "under-garden" - they try to get away with doing too little - the larger tool does more by definition.
 Secondly, the larger tool is usually used standing up rather than kneeling or bending and it uses the bigger muscles in the upper arm and shoulders rather than forearm, wrist and hands - these muscles are stronger and can do more work more easily, so the job is easier.

 The job of the hoe is to sever the top growth of weeds from the roots, so the sharper it is the better it can do this job.
 It will go blunt in use of course, but can easily be sharpened up again.
 It will also probably be blunt when you buy it.